marco262/my_wiki/data/onednd/class/monk.md

 You can spend these points to fuel certain Monk features.
 You start knowing three such features: Flurry of Blows, Patient Defense, and Step of the Wind, each of which is detailed below.

-When you spend a Ki Point, it is unavailable until you finish a Short Rest or [[glossary:Long Rest]], at the end of which you regain all your expended points.
+When you spend a Ki Point, it is unavailable until you finish a [[glossary:Short Rest]] or [[glossary:Long Rest]], at the end of which you regain all your expended points.

 Some features that use Ki Points require your target to make a saving throw.
 The saving throw DC equals 8 plus your Proficiency Bonus plus your Wisdom modifier.